apomorovv/vanguard-multi-asset-portfolio/docs/portfolio_optimization_report.md

 infeasible proposal, incorrect hardware cardinality, solver timeout, or worse candidate therefore cannot erase feasibility.

-## 3.2 Continuous guide and initialization
+### 3.2 Continuous guide and initialization

 The continuous guide supplies two things: a lower bound when it is solved to the required status, and a ranking signal for promising assets.
-It does not solve the sparse problem because it may use more than \(K\) nonzero weights.
+It does not solve the sparse problem because it may use more than $K$ nonzero weights.
-A deterministic initialization then assembles an exact-\(K\) support and calls the allocation oracle.
+A deterministic initialization then assembles an exact-$K$ support and calls the allocation oracle.
 Mandatory holdings are protected, group floors are covered, and ranked alternatives are tried before a feasibility MILP is used.
 The search begins only after this portfolio passes independent validation.